-A 2nd, 3rd, or 4th level new class can be created when the following conditions are fulfilled: when a new substance with an approved indication is launched in one country and a second substance is in pre-registration.
-This information can be seen in internationally recognised sources like R&D Focus, Pharma Project, etc. A one-product class will never be created.
-See Implementation section below.
+A 2nd, 3rd, or 4th level new class can be created when the following conditions are fulfilled: when a new substance with an approved indication is launched in one country and a second substance is in preregistration.
+A one-product class will never be created.
+See Implementation section.

-Reasons to Create a new Class
+Reasons to Create a New Class

-New classes may be created when a current class at 2nd, 3rd, or 4th level needs to be split up as over time new families of products have been introduced, to recognise emerging markets, to reconcile anomalies in the market, or to harmonise with the WHO system.
+New classes may be created for several reasons.
+A current class at 2nd, 3rd, or 4th level may need to be split up as new families of products have been introduced; to recognise emerging markets; to reconcile anomalies in the market; to harmonise with the WHO system.